Steven9877/ESP32CAM/README.md

 **Contains the following projects with ESP32CAM:**

-- ESP32CAM as webcam
+- ESP32CAM as webcam (Webcam)

 > Explains the basic configuration of ESP32CAM.
 You will need this to understand all the repository.

-- ESP32CAM as webcam turning on flash
+- ESP32CAM as webcam turning on flash (Flash_ESP32CAM)

 > The only thing that changes is that we will turn on the ESP32CAM flash.

-- ESP32CAM turning on flash and leds when connected to the internet
+- ESP32CAM turning on flash and leds when connected to the internet (WiFi)

 > We will add 4 LEDs and turn them on when the ESP32CAM gets connected to the internet.

-- Temperature with DTH11 and ESP32CAM
+- Temperature with DTH11 and ESP32CAM (Temperature DHT11)

 > With a DTH11 (temperature and humidity sensor) we will deploy in the serial terminal the temperature of the place we are in.